Level: Beginner to Intermediate

 The big data phenomenon expands the purpose and changes the role of data modeling.
 The level of uncertainty about data modeling in today’s data ecosystems is high.
 Most practitioners have more questions than answers.
 Has data modeling become obsolete?
 Does unstructured data make modeling impractical?
 Does NoSQL imply no data modeling?
-What are the implications of schema on read versus schema on write for data modelers?
-Do entity-relationship and star schema data models still matter?
+What are the implications of schema-on-read vs. schema-on-write for data modelers?
+Do entity-relationship and star-schema data models still matter?

 You Will Learn

 - To distinguish between data store modeling (schema on write) and data access modeling (schema on read) and when each is useful